 Get 7up and pour it all over The affected area let it dry then vacuum up

 A faulty gallon milk jug leaked a whole jug into the car's carpet.
 I have been trying to clean it since the leak occurred over a month ago.
 It still smells really bad, like something "died".

 The problem may be that it has soaked through to the padding and the floor underneath.
 Putting something on top will not always take care of the problem.
 My suggestion would be to make a solution of baking soda and water, thin enough to penetrate the carpet and padding.
-Then put a fan facing the spot and allow to dry completely.
-Vacuum the spot thoroughly when dry.
-It may take a couple of applications, but this should work.

 I have split cream in my car.
 I have tried remedies (vinegar and warm water, car spray, am now trying Gram's remedy powder for toe jams) to try and get that smell out.
 Helpful hints will be appreciated.